- University of Washington School of Law, J.D., 1988

-Mr. Cook is a partner in the Vorys Columbus office and a member of the corporate group.
+Dave is a partner in the Vorys Columbus office and a member of the labor and employment group.
 His practice focuses on the representation of businesses and individuals in all areas of immigration and naturalization law.
 Dave speaks Japanese.
 Dave serves as Honorary Consul of Japan in Columbus.

-Mr. Cook is a member of the American Immigration Lawyers Association ("AILA") and the Columbus Bar Association.
+Dave is a member of the American Immigration Lawyers Association (AILA).
 He serves as a member of AILA’s Annual Conference Planning Committee (Business) and has served as a member of AILA's Distance Learning and Business Committees.
-Mr. Cook has served as Chair of AILA's USCIS Texas Service Center Liaison Committee.
-He also served as a member of AILA's USCIS Service Center Operations (“SCOPS”) Liaison Committee.
-Mr. Cook served previously as a member of the American Immigration Lawyers Association USCIS Texas Service Center Liaison Committee (2009 – 2012) and as a member of the Nebraska Service Center Liaison Committee (2008-09).
+Dave also served as Chair of AILA's USCIS Texas Service Center Liaison Committee (2013-2014) and as a member of AILA's USCIS Service Center Operations (SCOPS) Liaison Committee.
+Dave served previously as a member of the American Immigration Lawyers Association USCIS Texas Service Center Liaison Committee (2009-2012) and as a member of the Nebraska Service Center Liaison Committee (2008-09).
 Dave is also a member of the Columbus Bar Association.